-A change in your life that can make you eligible for a Special Enrollment Period to enroll in health coverage.
-Examples of qualifying life events are moving to a new state, changes in your income, and changes in your family size (for example, if you marry, divorce, have a baby, or become pregnant).
+A change in your life may mean you can qualify for a Special Enrollment Period to enroll in private health coverage through the Marketplace, Connect for Health Colorado.
+Examples of qualifying life events are moving to a new state, changes in your income, and changes in your family size (for example, if you marry, divorce or have a baby).
+Read more about reporting a life change.

 Check with your health insurance plan to see what requires a referral.

 - Regional Organization

 Regional Organizations are a part of the Accountable Care Collaborative (ACC).
 A Regional Organization connects Health First Colorado (Colorado’s Medicaid Program) members to providers and also helps members find community and social services in their area.
 The Regional Organization helps providers communicate with Health First Colorado members and with each other, so Health First Colorado members receive coordinated care.
 A Regional Organization will also help Health First Colorado members get the right care when they are returning home from the hospital or a nursing facility by providing the support needed for a quick recovery.
 Regional Organizations help with other care transitions, too, like moving from children’s health services to adult health services, or moving from a hospital to nursing care.

 Get more information about Health First Colorado Regional Organizations.